slatedocs/slate/source/includes/_roles.md

 HTTP/1.1 422 Unprocessable Entity
 ```

-This endpoint update an role and return it
+This endpoint allows you to update a role information and associate or revoke permissions to the users that have associated it.

 ### HTTP Request